Trevoke/elixir-packages/README.md

 # elixir-packages
-Packages I would recommend to my parents.
+Packages I recommend to get things done.

 # How does an Elixir package qualify?